The Best Investment Advice I Ever Received

 Fidelity showed that the average investor in the Magellan fund sold when the fund was down, scared they would lose more money.

-When the “marketing was coming back” and the fund was up, investors would come running back and invest as the “market went back up and the fund’s performance increased”.
+When the “market was coming back” and the fund was up, investors would come running back and invest as the “market went back up and the fund’s performance increased”.

 Reminding myself of these two studies has consistently kept me from selling in down markets like we’re experiencing right now.

-However, there have been times, like the last two weeks, when that thought has crossed my mind.
+However, there have been times, like the last two weeks in September of 2022, when that thought has crossed my mind.

 BUT, what I’ve done is the exact opposite!
 Here’s why…